wjin33/GIL/content/post/25-9-1-Group-Members/index.md

 <!--more-->

-- Nicolas Cardenas Acevedo, supported by the Utah FORGE project, studies mechanism of induced seismicity in Enhanced Geothermal Systems
+- Nicolas Cardenas Acevedo, supported by the Utah FORGE project, studies mechanism of induced seismicity in Enhanced Geothermal Systems.
 - Rasul Amirov, supported by the Crisman Institute, studies the generation mechanism of fracture swarms during unconventional hydraulic fracturing stimulation.